bbauska/zombiePolitics/README.md

-ture of cruelty emerged in the media, especially in the talk radio circuit, in which a sordid nationalism and a morally bankrupt nativism merged with a hyper-militarism and masculinity that scorned both reason and all those who fit into the stereotype of other, which appeared to include everyone who was not white and Christian.
+ture of cruelty emerged in the media, especially in the talk radio circuit, in which a sordid nationalism and a morally bankrupt nativism merged with a hyper-militarism and masculinity that scorned both reason and all those who fit into the stereotype of other, which appeared to include everyone who was not white and Christian.</p>

-Dialogue, reason, and thoughtfulness slowly disappeared from the public realm as every encounter was framed within circles of certainty, staged as a fight to the death.
+<p>Dialogue, reason, and thoughtfulness slowly disappeared from the public realm as
+every encounter was framed within circles of certainty, staged as a fight to the death.
-As the civic and moral center of the country disappeared under the Bush adminis­ tration, the language ofthe marketplace provided the only referent for understand­ ing the obligations of citizenship and global responsibility, undetened by a growing war machine and culture that produced jobs, goods, and furthered the war econo­ my.
+As the civic and moral center of the country disappeared under the Bush adminis­ tration, the language ofthe marketplace provided the only referent for understand­ ing the obligations of citizenship and global responsibility, undetened by a growing war machine and culture that produced jobs, goods, and furthered the war econo­my.</p>

-The war abroad entered a new phase with the release of the photos of detainees being tortured at Abu Ghraib prison.
+<p>The war abroad entered a new phase with the release of the photos of detainees
+being tortured at Abu Ghraib prison.
 War as organized violence was stripped of its noble aims and delusional goal of promoting democracy and revealed state violence at its most degrading and dehumanizing moment.
 State power had become an